Episode 11: Bunker Banter

 1. Flag code

 ii.
-Don’t take a knee over – that is a military anthem about the soldiers who died
+Don’t take a knee over the National Anthem – that is a military anthem about the soldiers who died

 a.
-The Common Veterans figure out and discuss having kids and how they their kids to cope with “Daddy’s Mad,” even though Daddy not be mad, just dealing with PTSD.
+The Common Veterans figure out and discuss having kids and how they teach their kids to cope with “Daddy’s Mad,” even though Daddy may not be mad, just dealing with PTSD.